Coping with lymphoma symptoms

 Things to avoid

-If you have lymphoedema, the following might be helpful to avoid:
+If you have lymphoedema, avoid the following with the affected arm or leg:

-• Pressure on the affected arm or leg.
-For example, avoid sitting or standing in the same position for more than about 30 minutes at a time, and don’t sit with your legs crossed.
+- Pressure – avoid sitting or standing in one position for more than about 30 minutes at a time, and don’t sit with your legs crossed.
+Tight clothing or jewellery is also best avoided.

-• Having an injection, blood test or blood pressure check using an arm affected by lymphoedema – ask the nurse if they can use another part of your body.
+- Having an injection, blood test or blood pressure check – ask the nurse if they can use another part of your body.

 Approaches to try